architecture-building-systems/hive/README.md

 ## Projects to be included:

 * **Net-zero energy building assesment**: Workflows in Ladybug and Honeybee developed by Laura Cowie to assess design options for a net-zero building refurbishment.

+* **Panelling tool**: Stefan Caranovic recently circulated a working version within the chair.
+A possible enhancement of this tool would be to include PV panel visualisation.